How To Backup Your WordPress Website Properly Without Any Plugin

 Most of the people use the plugins but it’s not always the best method.

-There are thousands of plugins in the WordPress repository but it doesn’t mean you should always reliable on those.
+There are thousands of plugins in the WordPress repository but it doesn’t mean you should always rely on those.

 You can also backup your WordPress website without using any plugin.
 Just the use of simple WordPress directory.